The 10 Worst Music Genres in The World

 Of course, we can’t dig at an entire genre.
 The pop industry has certainly come out with some great songs!

-The truth is that everything that is popular is going to generate some levels of hate.
+The truth is that everything popular is going to generate some levels of hate.
 It doesn’t matter if the artists are talented or not.
 If a song becomes popular, some will hate it.

 Most of the criticism surrounding pop music is that it’s far too much about appearances, too corporate, that the songs are way too generic, and that autotune is overused.
 At its core, pop music aims to deliver what the masses want.
 This inheritably leads to controversy, and many will contend that pop music is about business and entertainment rather than the art form of music.

-Rap is one of those genres that really faces a lot of hate and controversy.
+Rap is one of those genres that faces a lot of hate and controversy.
 Some for justifiable reasons, others not.

 Of course, those that hate on the entire genre will cite quick examples of songs with foul language, explicit topics, and obnoxious disrespect towards women.
 Granted, some rap artists are very guilty of all these things!